Bigger Isn't Always Better

 What Is A Boutique Branding Agency?

 People tend to think of a small clothing store that sells exclusive items, though a boutique describes a business that serves a specialized or sophisticated niche.
-A boutique branding agency is a specialized branding business.
-It operates with a small group of professionals and focuses on specialized work for a limited client list.
+A boutique branding agency is a focused branding business.
+It operates with a small group of professionals and focuses on dedicated work for a limited client list.

 Why Choose A Boutique Branding Agency?

-Brands typically hire big creative agencies because they’re “safe” – they have the infrastructure, resources, and pedigree, which give business owners the warm and fuzzies.
-But boutique agencies offer the same skills as larger firms but have distinct advantages as they can work more closely with you to achieve the goals you want to achieve – at a fraction of the price.
+Brands typically hire big creative agencies because they're "safe" - they have the infrastructure, resources, and pedigree, which give business owners the warm and fuzzies.
+But boutique agencies offer the same skills as larger firms but have distinct advantages as they can work more closely with you to achieve your specific goals – at a fraction of the price.

-Let’s look at five advantages of working with boutique creative agencies:
+Let's look at five benefits of working with boutique creative agencies:

-Boutique creative agencies also bring in expertise when it’s needed for a specific project – web developers, writers or strategists – and that means that you pay for only the people used on your job.
+The best boutique creative agencies have a vast network of resources to tap into when they need additional expertise needed for a particular project - web developers, writers, or strategists – and that means that you pay for only the people used on your job.

-When businesses look for potential agencies to partner with it means they have a campaign in mind that they want to get out to market as quickly as possible.
-They want a nimble company that can quickly respond to their needs while maintaining creativity and flexibility.
-They don’t want a partner filled with their internal bureaucracy and red tape.
+When businesses look for potential agencies to partner with, it means they have a campaign in mind that they want to get out to market as quickly as possible.
+They want a nimble company that can respond promptly to their needs while maintaining creativity and flexibility.
+They don't want a partner filled with their internal bureaucracy and red tape.

 The boost in speed that comes with working with boutique agencies means campaigns can begin quickly and see results faster.

-One reason many business owners state they choose to go with a big agency is they have the necessary resources to assist them.
-In actuality, these companies are often characterized by inflexibility and inefficiency.
-When a problem arises, a client may not know who they are supposed to contact because so many people play a role in developing a campaign.
+One reason many business owners state they choose to go with a big agency is that they have the necessary resources to assist them.
+In reality, these companies are often plagued by inflexibility and inefficiency.
+When a problem arises, a client may not know who their contact is because so many people play a role in developing a campaign.
 Also, receiving an answer to a question or concern can take longer when working with a large agency, as they are dealing with multiple clients simultaneously.
 The sheer volume of accounts handled by individuals in the firm can lead to delays, which should be of concern to any business owner.

 3. Particular Set of Skills

-If you want specialized skills, then picking a boutique firm will lead to better results.
+If you want specialized skills and approaches, then picking a boutique firm will lead to better results.